DPDK/dpdk/doc/guides/nics/enic.rst

   - Selectors: 'is', 'spec' and 'mask'. 'last' is not supported
   - In total, up to 64 bytes of mask is allowed across all headers

+- **1400 and later series VICS with advanced filters enabled**

+  All the above plus:

+  - Action: count

 More features may be added in future firmware and new versions of the VIC.
 Please refer to the release notes.